 Allocate the largest hole.
 In this scheme, the entire list is searched unless it is sorted by size.
 This strategy produces the largest leftover hole.

-What is the best fit worst fit and first fit?
+What are the best fit worst fit and first fit?

 The best fit is the case when either we get the same memory block that our process requires or maybe a little more.
 Let’s assume that we have a process of 12kb and we get a memory block of either 12 kb or 13kb.
 Then this would be the best fit.